gostevedore/documentation/content/getting-started/configuration/_index.md

 2. ~/.config/stevedore/stevedore.yaml
 3. ~/stevedore.yaml

-You could also load the configuration from a custom location and it is done by `--config` flag when stevedore cli is launched.
-Loading configuration from a custom location has precedence over environment variables.
+You could also load the configuration from a custom location using `--config` flag on stevedore cli.
+Loading configuration from a custom location has precedence over any other configuration.

 ## Create configuration file
 You can create a configuration file by yourself or you could use stevedore cli to do it.